As a student at Avella, Thelma had known John Curtis, but they never dated. After graduating, something clicked and they were married in 1944.

 What is it a wise person once said?
 If you want to hear God laugh, just tell him your plans?
 God must be laughing now, as he enjoys John’s company and dry sense of humor.
 John’s friends remember him as a sincere, honorable, caring man, someone who was often sought out for advice.

-Fifty years ago, they were one of the first couples to move into Colonial Woods, just behind the Washington Hospital, when it was first being built.
+Over fifty years ago, they were one of the first couples to move into Colonial Woods, just behind the Washington Hospital, when it was first being built.
 They never moved.
-Their well‐kept yard is bursting with spring color.
-“That yard, it was John’s pride and joy,” she remembers.
+Their well‐kept yard was always bursting with spring color.
+“That yard, it was John’s pride and joy,” Thelma remembered.

-Despite having lost her life partner, Thelma persevered, bringing to fruition the plans she and John had made.
-The John & Thelma Curtis Fund will support their favorite causes.
-Grants from the fund will be recommended by family friend and financial
+After losing her life partner, Thelma persevered, bringing to fruition the plans she and John had made to create the John & Thelma Curtis Fund to support the community that they both loved.
+Both John and Thelma are now deceased and so grants from the fund are recommended by family members.